Ream

 Options:

---network <NETWORK> Provide a path to a YAML config file
+Provide a path to a YAML config file, or use 'ephemery' for the Ephemery network

 ream beacon_node